Colitis-X: Causes

 and is one theory for the sudden death of Kentucky Derby winner Swale.

 The link to stress suggests the condition may be brought on by changes in the microflora of the cecum and colon that lower the number of anaerobic bacteria, increase the number of Gram-negative enteric bacteria, and decrease anaerobic fermentation of soluble carbohydrates, resulting in damage to the cecal and colonic mucosa and allowing increased absorption of endotoxins from the lumen of the gut.

 The causative agent may be Clostridium perfringens, type A, but the bacteria are recoverable only in the preliminary stages of the disease.

-The suspect toxin could also be a form of Clostridium difficile.
+The suspect toxin could also be a form of Clostridioides difficile.
 In a 2009 study at the University of Arizona, C. difficile toxins A and B were detected, large numbers of C. difficile were isolated, and genetic characterization revealed them to be North American pulsed-field gel electrophoresis type 1, polymerase chain reaction ribotype 027, and toxinotype III.
 Genes for the binary toxin were present, and toxin negative-regulator tcdC contained an 18-bp deletion.
 The individual animal studied in this case was diagnosed as having peracute typhlocolitis, with lesions and history typical of those attributed to colitis X.

-Use of antibiotics may also be associated with some forms of colitis-X. In humans, C. difficile is the most serious cause of antibiotic-associated diarrhea, often a result of eradication of the normal gut flora by antibiotics.
+The use of antibiotics may also be associated with some forms of colitis-X. In humans, C. difficile is the most serious cause of antibiotic-associated diarrhea, often a result of eradication of the normal gut flora by antibiotics.
 In one equine study, colitis was induced after pretreatment with clindamycin and lincomycin, followed by intestinal content from horses which had died from naturally occurring idiopathic colitis.
 (A classic adverse effect of clindamycin in humans is C. difficile-associated diarrhea.)
 In the experiment, the treated horses died.
 After necropsy, Clostridium cadaveris was present, and is proposed as another possible causative agent in some cases of fatal colitis.

 Diagnosis

 At necropsy, edema and hemorrhage in the wall of the large colon and cecum are pronounced, and the intestinal contents are fluid and often blood-stained.
 Macroscopic and microscopic findings include signs of disseminated intravascular coagulation, necrosis of colonic mucosa and presence of large numbers of bacteria in the devitalized parts of the intestine.
 Typically, the PCV is >65% even shortly after the onset of clinical signs.
 The leukogram ranges from normal to neutropenia with a degenerative left shift.
 Metabolic acidosis and electrolyte disorders are also present.
 There is leucopenia, initially characterized by neutropenia, which might evolve in neutrophilia.
 Moreover, haemoconcentration is noted with an increase in the packed cell volume; total proteins are initially increased, but changes into a lower than normal value.
 The most significant laboratory finding in colitis X is the increase of total cortisol concentration in blood plasma.
-Histopathologically, the mucosa of the large colon is hemorrhagic, necrotic and covered with fibrohemorrhagic exudate, while the submucosa, the muscular tunic and the local lymphonodes are edematous.
+Histopathologically, the mucosa of the large colon is hemorrhagic, necrotic, and covered with fibrohemorrhagic exudate, while the submucosa, the muscular tunic, and the local lymph nodes are edematous.